 Yes, you can.
 Though many people feel that the involuntary usage of bodily and physical examples by the authorities is a violation of our civil rights, the U.S. Supreme Court has ruled that the Fifth Amendment is regarding communication and does not include physical samples.

 How long do criminal cases take to resolve?

 The amount of time the entire criminal court process takes varies case-by-case.
 For example, a misdemeanor case may be resolved from initial arrest to a plea offer within a month, or a felony trial could linger without resolution for over a year.
 There is really no way to determine exactly how long your specific case will take.

 Do not try to handle your criminal case without proper representation.
-If you or someone you know are facing criminal charges, contact the experienced Lake of the Ozarks criminal defense lawyers at Deputy & Mizell today.
+If you or someone you know are facing criminal charges, contact the experienced criminal defense lawyers at Deputy & Mizell today.

 Meet Our Criminal Defense Team

 Cody D. Edwards

 Personal Injury, Workers Compensation and Social Security Disability

 Speak to one of Our Criminal Defense Attorneys

 Do not wait to seek legal counsel for your criminal defense matter.
 We are available during regular business hours and by appointment evenings and weekends.
 You can reach us by phone at 417-532-2191, toll free at 1-877-532-2191 or by using the contact form.CONTACT US | SCHEDULE A FREE CONSULTATION